Trichy-Tanjore Diocese of the Church of South India: Rajamanickam Paulraj (1982-1998)

 Rajamanickam Paulraj was elected and consecrated as the third Bishop of the Tiruchirappalli Thanjavur diocese on 21 January 1982.
 He guided the diocese for 16 years.
 A scholar and a bishop who was awarded three doctorates.
 He was actively involved in the CSI Synod as a bishop and was elected to serve as the Deputy Moderator of the Church of South India for the term 1994 – 1996 during the twenty-fourth Church of South India Synod held in January 1994 at the Bishop Heber College, Tiruchirappalli.
 Considering the need for higher education in Dharapuram area, he took great efforts to start "Bishop Thorp College" affiliated to the Bharathiar University, Coimbatore in 1984 – under the C.S.I Tiruchirappalli Thanjavur Diocese.
 Thus "Bishop Thorp College" emerged as the "First Self-Financing College" in the state of Tamil Nadu.
 He died on 18 January 2016.

 Daniel James Seenivasan (1998 - 2008)

 Daniel James Seenivasan was elected and consecrated as the fourth Bishop of the Tiruchirappalli Thanjavur diocese at Bishop Heber College campus in 1998.
 Indisputably known for his exemplary administration skills, he guided the diocese in this capacity for 10 years.
 He retired at his 65th age in 2008.

 Gnanamuthu Paul Vasantha Kumar (2008 - 2018)

 Gnanamuthu Paul Vasantha Kumar was enthroned as the fifth Bishop of the Tiruchirappalli Thanjavur diocese in the year 2008.
 He retired at his 67th age.

 Dhanraj Chandrasekaran (2018 - 2024)

 Dhanraj Chandrasekaran has been elected and consecrated as the sixth bishop of the diocese till he retired at his 67th year of age, upon attaining superannuation.

+Samuel Rajadurai (Incumbent from 2025)

+Samuel Rajadurai has been elected and consecrated as the seventh bishop of the diocese, effective December 6, 2025.